-Recently my boyfriend returned home from work with a pamphlet that made me immediately laugh and wonder how they thought such a childish looking pamphlet would appeal to any adult.
-The multi-coloured question marks and word art don’t exactly exude ‘professional’ or ‘smart’.
+Recently, my boyfriend returned home from work with a certain pamphlet.
+I couldn’t help but immediately laugh at the childish looking pamphlet attempting to appeal to non-religious adults.
+The multi-coloured question marks and word art didn’t exactly exude ‘professional’ or ‘smart dude up-to-date with the modern world’.

 Okay, enough joking.
 Time to be serious.
-If you’re a member of a church and you give out these kinds of pamphlets in an attempt to attract new-comers, here are some reasons why for the majority of people, they don’t work.
+If you’re a member of a church and you give out these kinds of pamphlets in an attempt to attract new-comers, here are some reasons why they may not work.

 - Don’t use the sort of layout / font / colour / pictures that a child would pick.
-It just doesn’t send the message that you’re mature, smart, computer-savvy (I.e. up to date with the modern world / able to learn new things) or serious.
+It just doesn’t send the message that you’re mature, smart, computer-savvy (as in, up to date with the modern world and thus able to learn new things and in touch with today’s society) or serious.
 You look like you had silly fun matching the colours and choosing a ‘zany’ header font.

 - Don’t insult me.
 Oh, I see!
 I’m a lying, thieving, blasphemous, adulterer-at-heart now I answered yes to those questions?
 Thanks… Sounds like you guys are going to be really open-minded, accepting, reasonable people who I’d love to hang out with.